Fabricio333/nostr-personal/README.md

 ## Features

 - **Nostr Integration** – Fetches NIP‑23 long‑form articles and NIP‑01 notes from the relays listed in `settings.json`.
 Posts are cached to `public/<locale>/nostr` so they can be served as static pages for search engines.
-Profile information is also pulled from Nostr and cached locally.
+Profile information and the profile picture are pulled from Nostr and cached locally for metadata.
 - **Blog** – Lists your posts with search and type filters.
 Each post has its own page with Markdown rendering and optional tags.
 - **Digital Garden** – Markdown notes in `digital-garden/` are rendered with `[[wikilink]]` style linking between pages.
 - **Lifestyle Page** – Shows posts tagged `#lifestyle` from Nostr alongside configurable lists of workouts, nutrition, biohacks and routines.